Table of Contents for Rosemary Essential Oil Uses

 The Meikai University School of Dentistry in Japan conducted a study that monitored cortisol levels in saliva after just five minutes of rosemary essential oil uses and lavender inhalation.
 Twenty-two volunteers participated, and both essential oils had excellent results.
 Not only was the “stress hormone” cortisol reduced significantly, but free radical scavenging activities were increased as well.
 So the oils help to prevent added stress, then go a step further to help erase effects of previous stressful exertion.

 Clearly a safe and effective oil, rosemary's benefits can be implemented in many ways.
 Here are just some of my favorite DIY recipes for application:

-- Aromatherapy Use – Add 5 drops to your favorite diffuser, which typically contains four ounces of fluid.
+- Aromatherapy Use – Add 5 drops to your favorite diffuser.

-- Dietary Supplementation – Dilute 1 drop in a teaspoon of honey, maple syrup or coconut oil.
+- Dietary Supplementation – Dilute 1 drop in a teaspoon of honey or coconut oil.

 - Culinary Use – Next time your recipe calls for rosemary, add a drop or two and experience a Heavenly burst of flavor!